microsoft/computervision-recipes/scenarios/tracking/FAQ.md

 ## General

 ### Why FairMOT?
-FairMOT has shown the best performance in recent MOT benchmarking challenges, at fast inference speed.
-It is an online one-shot tracking algorithm.
+FairMOT is an online one-shot tracking algorithm, that has shown the best performance in recent MOT benchmarking challenges, at fast inference speed.

 ### What are additional complexities that can be enhance the current multi-object tracking algorithm?
 * Multi-camera processing